saulpw/visidata/vdplus/hub/README.md

 # The Hub

-The app that sits in front of all the individual VisiData container.
+The app that sits in front of all the individual VisiData containers.
 But sits behind the main cluster's load balancer.
 The Hub accepts HTTP requests and authenticates users against a DB.
 It can talk to the Kubernetes API and spin up individual containers, it can then forward websockets into those created containers.